The design idea combines

 A point contact shows minimal friction.

-High magnetic pressure (1.5 kg) at the contact point and an eddy current damping effect will keep the bearing contact “silent”.
+High magnetic pressure (1.5 kg) at the contact point and an eddy current damping will keep the bearing contact “silent”.
 No chatter!

-How does the eddy current damper work?
+How does the eddy current damper of the bearing work?

 There is no resistance to slow (normal) movements (< 1 Hz) of the tonearm.